lbechberger/MLinPractice/Documentation.md

 Most classifiers worked fine but some of them took way longer than expected, which was a little bit of a setback and the reason why we added a new argument: ```--small X``` which would just use X tweets for quick testing.
 This helped testing out classifiers little by little and also helped with the debugging.

 What we learnt from trying each of the above listed classifiers is that each behaves very differently and not all of them were useful.
 Starting with the first two, the Majority and Frequency classifier from `sklearn`'s ```DummyClassifier``` were almost completely unusable to us.
-These are swiftly followed by
+These are swiftly followed by the MultinomialNB classifier which does not take negative inputs, rendering it useless due to the negative values from the HashingVectorizer.

 It seems like the best classifier in terms of runtime is ...
 The most notable classifier is ...